Parity Pipeline

 Synopsis

 Aisak, a black gay guy who works in a pharmacy by day and performs in a drag bar at night in Caracas, Venezuela, dreams of becoming a dad.
+This is his story as he tries to adopt three children with his sister.
+He faces discrimination while his faith in God doesn’t shake.
+This doc follows the life of the activist, singer and actor: Aisak Ovalles.

 Bio

-Millan is also an alumna of the Hessen Lab where she showcased her screenplay 'The Hollow Women' at the B3 Biennale in Frankfurt, Germany, in October 2022, which is now a semi-finalist of the Stowe Lab Screenwriting Fellowship in the US.
+Millan was also an alumna of the Hessen Lab within the B3 Biennale in Frankfurt, Germany, in October 2022, with her screenplay, The Hollow Women, which was a semi-finalist for the Stowe Lab Screenwriting Fellowship in the US in 2024

-She was also part of 'Talent Led: Next Gen' by the Independent Film Trust in London for the 2022/2023 term.
-Her academic foundation includes a BA Honours in Communications and Media, specialising in Audio-Visual Arts from the Catholic University Andres Bello in Caracas, Venezuela.
-Furthering her skills, she studied Video Editing techniques at the renowned International Film School in San Antonio de Los Baños, Cuba (EICTV).
+Her academic foundation includes a BA Honours in Communications and Media, specialising in Audio-Visual Arts, from the Catholic University Andres Bello in Caracas, Venezuela.
+To further her skills, she did a 4-month course in Directing Actors and Video Editing Skills at the renowned International Film School in San Antonio de Los Baños, Cuba (EICTV)

-Her directorial prowess shone in the film ‘The Refuge’ featuring actresses Lujza Richter Hugo and Demi Hannah Scott.
-The film earned a place in the official selection of The Women’s Film Festival in Seattle and L’Etrange Film Festival in Paris, with Maria receiving an exclusive screening and Q&A at David Lynch's Private Members Club: Silencio.
-'The Refuge’ is now accessible on Amazon and various SVOD platforms globally.
+Her directorial prowess shone in the film The Refuge (2018), which features actresses Lujza Richter Hugo (Phantom Thread, Dracula) and Demi Hannah Scott (Showstudio).
+The film earned a place in the official selection of The Women’s Film Festival in Seattle and L’Etrange Film Festival in Paris.
+Maria received an exclusive screening and Q&A at David Lynch's Private Members Club: Silencio.
+The Refuge is now on Amazon

 Screening History

-Educational Private Screening: Lakeside School- Seattle
+Educational Private Screening - Lakeside School Seattle 2024

 Awards History